Latest Water Information

 Q: How much 1,4-dioxane was detected in Fridley drinking water?

 A: Some samples from Fridley wells detected slight traces of 1,4-dioxane, well below the MDH guidance value, meaning there is no health risk to you.
 We are working to eliminate even these traces.
-Our latest tests show no traces of 1,4-dioxane in Fridley water.

-Recent testing of supplied water confirmed low concentrations of 1,4-dioxane, ranging from 2.9-5.5 ppb.
+Testing of supplied water confirmed low concentrations of 1,4-dioxane, ranging from 2.9-5.5 ppb.
 This prompted us to shut off the interconnect from the New Brighton water supply.

 Q: Why is 1,4-dioxane only being discovered now?